 Chaparai water cascades:

-Chaparai waterfalls, also known as Dumbriguda waterfalls, are unique in their kind!
+Chaparai waterfalls, also known as Dumbriguda waterfalls, are unique in their kind and thus, are among the top Araku places to see!
 Surrounded by thick green forests, Chaparai water cascades are a continuous stream of water sliding along the slick surface of wide rock formations.
 The breathtaking beauty of the landscape draws many tourists to this popular attraction in Araku Valley.
 It is also the favorite picnic spot of the locals.
 Move about carefully on the slippery rocks and let the gentle flow of water tickle you while you enjoy the refreshing breeze!

 If the tribal culture of the area interests you, check out the Tribal Museum!
 It is the best place to visit in Araku Valley to get an insight into the tribal lifestyle, customs, and traditions.
 The traditionally designed two-storied building displays fascinating artworks and artifacts of the tribal people such as hunting tools, jewelry, kitchen utensils, musical instruments, etc. There’s also a section where beautifully created human models depict tribal dances called Dhimsa and Mayur.
 After exploring the museum, go paddle-boating in the artificial pond located within the museum complex.